 IMPORTANT NOTE: the parish records do NOT indicate how many people have been buried in any particular grave, nor how much room may be available for further interments.
 The parish cannot advise whether additional interments are possible in any particular burial plot; it is necessary to consult a funeral director who can arrange the required investigations.

-The first burials in the churchyard were in 1835.
-The churchyard was closed in 2004 (but some burials can still be made in an existing grave if there is sufficient space left in the plot).
+The churchyard was closed in 2004, meaning that no more new graves can be dug, but burials can still be made in an existing family grave if there is sufficient space left in the plot.

-There are approximately 2,000 burial plots in the churchyard and over 7,000 burials.
+There are approximately 2,000 burial plots in the churchyard and over 7,000 burials (including interment of ashes).
 About half the burial plots have memorials (often called gravestones).
 It is important to understand that the inscription on a gravestone does not necessarily represent a list of names of people buried in that particular grave.
 It is reasonable to suppose that at least one of the named persons is buried there, but:

-The memorial inscriptions were surveyed in 1985-86 by the "Macclesfield Ferrets" and this survey formed the basis of the current database.
-The memorials have been surveyed again in 2011-2012 and many inscriptions added to the record.
+The memorial inscriptions were surveyed in 1985-86 by the "Macclesfield Ferrets" and again in 2011-2012.
 Mistakes found in the original survey have been corrected.
 Some inscriptions recorded in the earlier survey are now no longer visible or accessible; in such cases the earlier survey results have been used.

-The columbarium at St John's was opened in 1953 for the interment of cremated remains, also known as ashes.
+The columbarium at St John's was opened in 1958 for the interment of cremated remains, also known as ashes.
 Cremation had been a legal option for several decades by then, but it was not until the 1950's that cremation started to become more common, although full burial was still the norm at that time.
-Stockport Crematorium dates from 1934 and Macclesfield Crematorium from 1960.
 Before the opening of the columbarium, ashes could only be interred at St John's in burial plots.
 The earliest interment of ashes recorded in St John's burial registers is in 1937; there are only five other such interments recorded prior to 1953.

 The memorial inscriptions in the columbarium do not normally give more than the person's name and birth/death years.
-Many are double stones, generally for husband and wife to be commemorated together.
+Many are double stone for a husband and wife (or other relatives) to be commemorated together.
 A number of double stones only have one person's details inscribed, with a blank space left for a future inscription.